Who is liable for credit card fraud?

 How do I know if I’m liable for credit card fraud?

-Despite sophisticated advancements in banking and payment methods, ID theft remains a major risk, with credit card fraud being the most common form.
-Criminals are sometimes still able to illegally obtain credit card details, even when account holders take all the recommended precautionary steps to protect their funds.
+Despite sophisticated advancements in banking and payment methods, credit card fraud remains a major risk.
+Criminals are sometimes still able to illegally obtain credit card details, even when cardholders take all the recommended precautionary steps to protect their funds.

-It’s important to know who is liable for any authorized transactions that may occur and what steps to take should your credit card becomes compromised.
+It’s important to know what steps to take should your credit card become compromised.

 Liability for credit card fraud